tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 **WPA-PSK**

 Traditional wireless password only encryption.
-You will be asked for a password as well
+You will be asked for a password as well.

 **WPA-EAP**

 Generates certificates and provides a Login/Password means of authentication.
-Note you may need to set the invalid CA.
+Note you may need to set the invalid CA. You will be asked for a password.
+The username will be guest.
+Additional accounts can be made by editing `/etc/hostapd/hostapd.eap_user`.

 ### WiFi adapter